binaryphile/concorde/README.md

 > shpec ../shpec/hello_world_shpec.bash
 ```

 and see that the test runs correctly, as it does.
-Proud of my code but
+Proud of my code, but
 humble enough to know that you can never do enough testing, I decide to
 run the test once more for good measure, changing directory first: